noleme/noleme-vault/README.md

 A library providing DI with JSR-330 annotations and extensible YML/JSON configuration.

 The intended goal is to have both "traditional" DI capabilities and a non-intrusive, runtime-evaluated configuration system with an emphasis on composition.
-Each configuration file represents a small graph of objects that can be composed with others in order to obtain an application.
+Each configuration file represents a small graph of objects that can be composed with others in order to create an application.

 Implementations found in this package shouldn't be tied to any specific Noleme project.